ember-learn/ember-blog/source/2020-07-29-ember-3-20-released.md

 npx ember-cli-update
 ```

-This utility will help you to update your app or add-on to the latest Ember CLI version.
+This utility will help you to update your app or addon to the latest Ember CLI version.
 You will probably encounter merge conflicts, in which the default behavior is to let you resolve conflicts on your own.
-For more information on the `ember-cli-update` project, see [the github README](https://github.com/ember-cli/ember-cli-update).
+For more information on the `ember-cli-update` project, see [the GitHub README](https://github.com/ember-cli/ember-cli-update).

 While it is recommended to keep Ember CLI versions in sync with Ember and Ember Data, this is not required.
 After updating ember-cli, you can keep your current version(s) of Ember or Ember Data by editing `package.json` to revert the changes to the lines containing `ember-source` and `ember-data`.